 - If you are accosted, hand over what the assailant wants.
 Equipment it is not worth your life.

-Physical Safety: Covering hostile communities
+Physical Safety: Working in hostile communities

-To help reduce the risk:
+To help reduce the risk

 - If possible, research the community and their views.
-Develop an understanding of what their reaction to the media will be, and adopt a low profile if necessary.
+Develop an understanding of what their reaction to the media will be and adopt a low profile if necessary.

 - Wear clothing without media company branding and remove media logos from equipment/vehicles if necessary.
 Have appropriate clothing and footwear.